Evaluating the Usefulness of Paratransgenesis for Malaria Control: Introduction

-The introduction of genetically modified virus or bacteria, which can thrive in the mosquito's midgut and kill the parasite is termed as paratransgenesis \cite{Wang2012}.
 In a recent study \cite{Wang2012}, researchers introduced a genetically modified common mosquito symbiotic bacterium \emph{Pantoea agglomerans} inside the mosquito's midgut.
-The genetically modified \emph{P. agglomerans} produced a variety of anti-plasmodium molecules which resulted in 98\% reduction in the \emph{Plasmodium falciparum} population inside the midgut.
+The genetically modified \emph{P. agglomerans} produced a variety of anti-plasmodium molecules which resulted in {up to 98\% } reduction in the \emph{Plasmodium falciparum} population inside the midgut.
 Cotton balls dipped in a sugar solution containing the bacterial culture acted as baits.
 Thus, bacteria were introduced inside the mosquitoes when they took a sugar meal from the bait.
-Another study \cite{Ren2008} used the \emph{Anopheles.gambiae densonucleosis virus} (AgDNV) to introduce \emph{Plasmodium} refractory genes into \emph{A. gambiae}.

 The implementation of such novel techniques is crucial for sustainable control and eradication of malaria.
 A quantitative study of the effectiveness of these novel strategies is needed before a full scale implementation.
 Here, we use mathematical models to do the same.
-The classical Ross-McDonald model proposed in the late 1950s has exerted a large influence in modelling malaria as most models proposed from 1970-2010 are not very different from the Ross-McDonald model \cite{Smith2004a,Reiner2013,Smith2012}.
-Mathematical and data driven models have been used extensively for estimating the basic reproductive number \cite{Mandal2011}, which is the key quantity that determines the chances of an outbreak.
-Through the insights gained by analysing various mathematical and computational models (see \cite{Mandal2011} and \cite{Reiner2013} for a recent review), researchers have formulated and evaluated various control strategies which use : insecticides \cite{Read2009b,Yakob2011,Hancock2009}, insecticide treated nets \cite{Blayneh2009,Kiware2012}, larval control \cite{Luz2011}, odour baited traps \cite{Okumu2010}, entomopathogenic fungi \cite{Lynch2012}, \emph{wolbachia} \cite{Hancock2011} and genetic modification of mosquitoes \cite{Boete2002,Atkinson2007}.
+The classical Ross-McDonald model proposed in the late 1950s has exerted a large influence in modeling malaria as most models proposed from 1970-2010 are not very different from the Ross-McDonald model \cite{Smith2004a,Reiner2013,Smith2012}.
+Mathematical and data driven models have been used extensively for estimating the basic reproductive number \cite{Mandal2011}, which is the key quantity that determines the chance of an outbreak.
+Through the insights gained by analyzing various mathematical and computational models (see \cite{Mandal2011} and \cite{Reiner2013} for a recent review), researchers have formulated and evaluated various control strategies which use : insecticides \cite{Read2009b,Yakob2011,Hancock2009}, insecticide treated nets \cite{Blayneh2009,Kiware2012}, larval control \cite{Luz2011}, odor baited traps \cite{Okumu2010}, entomopathogenic fungi \cite{Lynch2012}, \emph{wolbachia} \cite{Hancock2011} and genetic modification of mosquitoes \cite{Boete2002,Atkinson2007}.
 However, to the best of our knowledge, no mathematical model has been formulated to evaluate the usefulness of paratransgenesis in malaria control.